brandur/rocket-rides-scalable/README.md

 ## Architecture

+If you look in `Procfile`, you'll see these processes:

+* `api`: The main Rocket Rides API.
+It responds to requests and writes data to Postgres.
+On read requests, it may delegate the read to a replica instead of the primary.
+* `observer`: A background process that periodically (by default, every 0.5 seconds) connects to each replica, checks the last WAL LSN (log sequence number) that it applies, then persists the data set to Postgres.
+* `simulator`: Random issues requests to the `api`.
+First it creates a new ride, then it consumes the ride by retrieving the same ID that it just created.
+Depending on replication status, this retrieval may go to a replica or to the primary.

-Here's a sample trace of the running set of programs (and note that in Sequel lingo, `default` is equivalent to "primary"):
+After you run `forego start` you should see the `simulator` issuing jobs against `api` right away.
+The `api` will log whether each retrieval went to the primary or a replica.
+Here's a sample trace (and note that in Sequel lingo, `default` is equivalent to "primary"):

 ```
 $ forego start | grep 'Reading ride'